JakeStanger/filexplorer/README.md

 The page rendering is achieved using server-side React to utilise modern web components while still serving static pages.
 JavaScript is only required client-side for the copy to clipboard button.

+The idea for this very much came from [Deno](https://deno.land/) and [its file previewer](https://deno.land/std/examples/welcome.ts) which works in the same way, pretty much using the same libraries and frameworks ([repo here](https://github.com/denoland/deno_website2)).

 ## Features

 - Directory listings.